-Students who require an ALOA, and who are not eligible for a military leave of absence, must complete a written Request for Leave of Absence via email to the Director.
-Not all requests will be approved.
+Students who require an ALOA, and who are not eligible for a military leave of absence, must complete a written Request for Leave of Absence via email to the Director for consideration.
 Additional documentation may be required, and all Leave of Absence decisions are final.

-When a Leave request is approved, the Director notifies the student, faculty, Registrar, and Office of Financial Assistance.
+When a Leave request is approved, the Director notifies the student, faculty, Registrar, and the Finance Director.
 At that time, the Director specifies the length of time approved for the ALOA, and the approved ALOA return date.
+The maximum time allowed for ALOA is 90 days.